silvacms/documentation/source/layout/base.rst

            super(NotFoundHeaders, self).other_headers(headers)
            self.response.setStatus(404)

-- Line 5 to 8 defines a new :term:`page` that will use a
+- Lines 5 to 8 define a new :term:`page` that will use a
   :term:`layout` to render a 404 error.
 The context of the page will be a special object, that gives you access by acquisition to the context where the error happened, and via the attribute ``error``